yoco-thrive/react-thrive-checkout/README.md

 export default ThriveCheckout;
 ```

-This renders a Thrive button like this:
+This renders a Thrive button like this:</br>
 `Insert image here`